justeattakeaway/fozzie-components/packages/tools/generator-component/generators/app/templates/README.md

 }
 ```

-If you are using Webpack, you can import the component dynamically to separate the `mega-modal` bundle from the main `bundle.client.js`:
+If you are using Webpack, you can import the component dynamically to separate the `<%= name.template%>` bundle from the main `bundle.client.js`:

 ```js
 import '@justeat/f-<%= name.default %>/dist/f-<%= name.default %>.css';